-When a Duelist get to the event, they will need to register in order to play.
+When a Duelist get to the event, they will need to register to play.
 Duelists will also need a CARD GAME ID card - this is the ID number used to track them in the tournament.
-If a Duelist doesn't already have one, they will be able to get one at the tournament.
+If a Duelist doesn't already have one, they can download the NEURON support app and acquire a CARD GAME ID through it.
+Please note, keep your CARD GAME ID from NEURON and link it with a KONAMI ID (register).
+This will keep your records safe.
+Moving forward, there will be less CARD GAME ID cards available in physical form.